ITTMarconi/retescuolevallagarina-teo-perini/README.md

 - If you want to set a custom server address and port \
   you just need to edit `/Data/constants.ts` AND `/Data/constants.js` \
   (Yes, I know, annoying, but is JS fault)
+- Remember to open the firewall port for `TCP:25565`!

 ### Running dev